ggonnella/textformats/README.md

 TextFormats is a library for rapidly defining and using text formats for structured data.

-Given a format definition in a simple declarative language (TF-Spec), the library provides functions for switching from the string representation of data ("encoded string") to the actual data which the text represents ("decoded data") and vice-versa.
+Given a format definition in a simple declarative language (TFSL, Text Formats Specification Language), the library provides functions for switching from the string representation of data ("encoded string") to the actual data which the text represents ("decoded data") and vice-versa.

 The library aims at allowing rapid prototyping of libraries for supporting file formats in Nim, C and Python, by providing base functionality, on which further operations can be added.
-Furthermore, the definition of the formats in TF-Spec is human readable and reduces the requirement of complex regular expression.
+Furthermore, the definition of the formats in TFSL is human readable and reduces the requirement of complex regular expression.
 Finally, as opposed to lexers or regular expressions, it does not only validates and splits different parts of a format, but converts them to data in built-in scalar and compound datatypes,